DSC-Munich/speakermatching/README.md

 Most matches in the community world are found by propagating contacts in person (a speaker can recommend another speaker, for example).
 This means that we have only access to a small subset of speakers.
 Our solution is a global platform where speakers and event organizers can register and search for each other, making the match much more efficient and fitting.

 ## Technologies used
-We used TypeScript for the Frontend and Firebase for the Backend.
-This makes our platform scalable for many more communities worldwide!
+We used TypeScript for the Frontend for a beautiful UI, and Firebase for the Backend because it is easy to use and provides us with everything we need and more.
+This setup makes our platform scalable for many more communities worldwide!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).